milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Prerequisites

 You should be familiar with [clojure](clojure-by-examples.md) and you should have a code editor with a clojure plugin for inline evaluation.
+You should be familiar with command line execution and terminals, you will need at least three terminal windows or four if you use a terminal-based editor.

 ## Preface